 We're particularly looking for applications that describe very clearly the experience and the timeline from the child point of view.
 What do they experience and in what order?
-This is likely to be easier to achieve if your application describes a single journey for most children or young people (for example, all young people take part in a weekly mentoring session, delivered by a trained professional, over 18 months).
-In this grant round we're less interested in funding applications that are not a direct intervention with a young person (for example, changes to the system or training for professionals).
+This is likely to be easier to achieve if your application describes a single journey for most children or young people (for example, all young people take part in a weekly mentoring session, delivered by a trained professional, over 6 months).

-3. The young people you will be working with
+4 The young people you will be working with

-In this section we're trying to develop a deep understanding of the type of children or young people you're hoping to work with and the number of you're planning to work with.
+In this section we're trying to develop a deep understanding of the type and number of children or young people you're hoping to work with.
 It's important that we fund organisations that are ready for a rigorous evaluation of their work.
 For that reason, we look carefully at the number of children you think you can reach, because it's important that there's a large enough sample size for the type of evaluations we want to run.

-4. Your current evidence and track record
+5 Your current evidence and track record

 In this section, we're trying to understand how likely your project is to succeed and how likely it is that your activity will lead to its intended change.
-In our themed grant rounds, we'll prioritise applications from projects that are already delivering, can show us some existing evidence that they work and are ready for robust evaluation (like a randomised control trial).
-This doesn't mean that we won't consider applications at an earlier stage of evaluation.
-However, it's important to say that we still want to see some evidence that these early programmes would be effective, whether that's a theory of change (which describes your long-term goals and maps backwards to explain how your intervention will get you there), academic evidence or evidence from other sectors.
+In our themed grant rounds, we'll prioritise applications from projects that are already delivering and/or can show us some existing evidence that they work and are ready for robust evaluation (like a randomised control trial).